vinnydiehl/mapsnatcher/README.md

 If you are unsure of the boundaries and would like to capture the entire map, add the `-b` argument and you will only need to enter one valid coordinate;
 `mapsnatcher` will do the rest.

+If you would like to save the tiles, add the `-s` argument.